 Say cheers to our first bank holiday of freedom!

-It’s finally here: the first bank holiday of 2021 where we can experience our first taste of freedom.
-The bars have flung open their doors at long last, providing shelter from the shitty weather that has thus far plagued the entirety of May, and we can finally reunite with our friends indoors for the first time since 2020.
+It’s finally here: the biggest bank holiday of 2021, where we can experience our first, full taste of freedom.
+The bars have flung open their doors at long last, providing shelter from the shitty weather that has thus far plagued the entirety of summer, and we can finally reunite with our friends indoors for the first time since 2020.
 It’s been a long time coming, but the prohibition era of the new 20’s is finally over, and we’re planning to celebrate with a cocktail (or two).
 Here’s our guide to some of the best places to sink some bank holiday cocktails this weekend in Manchester.

 1. Great Northern Beach Club